Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 ## Checking Squid HTTP Proxy (Port 3128)

-Browsing to the web page on port 3128 we see a generic error message from the _Squid_ application.
+Browsing to the web page on port 3128 there is a generic error message from the _Squid_ application.
-As this is a proxy, we will use it on our local machine to see if we can connect to other services through this.
+As this is a proxy, we will use it on our local machine to see if the connection to other services through this works.

-After configuring the proxy settings in the browser and browsing to web page on port 80, we get prompted to input credentials for _kalamari_.
+After configuring the proxy settings in the browser and browsing to web page on port 80, it prompts us to input credentials for _kalamari_.

 ### Connecting to the Squid Proxy and enumerating the Web Page

 Lets put the username and password that we got from TFTP in the Proxy configuration and browse to HTTP port 80 back again.
-We don't get prompted for a password anymore and get a different Squid error message.
+It doesn't prompt us for a password anymore and shows a different Squid error message.

-If we browse to _127.0.0.1_, which is the local address of the proxy, we get a page back:
+If we browse to _127.0.0.1_, which is the local address of the proxy, there is a page:

 ![Web Page](https://kyuu-ji.github.io/htb-write-up/joker/joker_webpage.png)